We are coming to you on location on one of our homes that we just sold here in Venice.

 These chemicals are used in all structures of your mobile home, including the walls, the floors, and the structural supports.

 Structural fumigation is the more heavy-duty type of fumigation and is normally reserved for situations where there is a serious termite infestation.

 In order for this type of treatment to be done, you will be unable to physically be in your home for upwards of two to three days after the service has been completed.

-This includes removing all pets and plants, as well as your loved ones for the home, for everyone’s safety.
-Although the entire physical process of structural fumigation will only take a few hours to complete, it is really a good idea to remain out of the home for the suggested time, as well as removing all food from a home that may gain exposure to the structural fumigation process.
+This includes removing all pets and plants, as well as your loved ones from the home, for everyone’s safety.
+Although the entire physical process of structural fumigation will only take a few hours to complete, it is really a good idea to remain out of the home for the suggested time, as well as remove all food from the home that may gain exposure to the structural fumigation process.

 Remember when looking to buy a mobile home, it is a good idea to always ask the owner if they know when the last time the home was tented for termites!